Higher education comes after level 3 qualification and is provided by Universities, Colleges, independent training organisations, and some workplaces.

 - Information about additional financial support

-Watch these videos and listen to students talking about their experience and the help and support they've received during their time at university.
+These videos from UCAS show students talking about their experience and the help and support they've received during their time at university.

 All places of study want you to do as well as you can, so be open about your needs when applying.